 When you reach the top of the blanket, sew the last row of squares closed.
 This stitching should meet up with the line of inner topstitching, overlapping a tiny bit.

-Note: Normally all topstitching would happen at the end of the project.
-Because this project gets quite heavy, it's much easier to do most of the topstitching before adding the filler, then finish off only the top at the end.Continue to 8 of 8 below.
+Normally all topstitching would happen at the end of a project.
+But because this project gets quite heavy, it's much easier to do most of the topstitching before adding the filler and then finish off the top at the end.

 Weighted Blanket Tips

-- Instead of marking squares on a large piece of fabric for the blanket front, you can sew squares to make a patchwork weighted blanket, then sew the channels and rows along the seams.
+- Instead of marking squares on a large piece of fabric for the blanket front, you can sew squares to make a patchwork weighted blanket.
+Then, sew the channels and rows along the seams.

 - Use a strong, thick needle, such as one designed for sewing denim, to reduce the chance of your needle breaking.

 - If possible, push your sewing machine in from the edge of your sewing table.
-Having extra table space helps support the weight of the blanket as you sew.
+Having extra table space helps to support the weight of the blanket as you sew.